 In summer 2021, a majestic wooden apartment building will be completed in the centre of Tapiola, Espoo, comprising 154 studios and 11 family apartments.

-The 13-storey Hoas Tuuliniitty, built by the Foundation for student housing in the Helsinki region, is reportedly the tallest wooden apartment building built of space elements in the world.
+The 13-storey Hoas Tuuliniitty, built by the Foundation for student housing in the Helsinki region, is reportedly the tallest wooden apartment building in the world built of prefabcricated elements.
 The housing elements were completed and furnished, including household appliances, at the Elementti-Sampo factory in Kuhmo, from where they were transported to Espoo and lifted into place on site.

 The facade solution for the modular wooden apartment building is the new CLT facade panel, only 20 mm thick, installed with concealed fastening.
 The Platta facade panel developed by Siparila Oy enables diverse facades and speeds up the construction process.
 The structure is a cross-laminated three-layer spruce board, making the panels light to handle and durable in use.